 b.
 Contractor shall satisfactorily complete work in progress at the agreed rate, or a pro rata basis if necessary, if so requested by County;

 c.
-Contractor shall execute any documents and take any actions necessary to effectuate an assignment of this contract if so requested by the County;
+Contractor shall execute any documents and take any actions necessary to effectuate an assignment of this contract, if so requested by the County;

 d.
 Contractor shall preserve, protect and promptly deliver into County possession all proprietary information